Vega: Etymology and cultural significance

-The name is believed to be derived from the Arabic term Al Nesr al Waki النسر الواقع which appeared in the Al Achsasi al Mouakket star catalogue and was translated into Latin as Vultur Cadens, "the falling eagle/vulture".
+The name Vega is believed to be derived from the Arabic term Al Nesr al Waki النسر الواقع which appeared in the Al Achsasi al Mouakket star catalogue and was translated into Latin as Vultur Cadens, "the falling eagle/vulture".
 The constellation was represented as a vulture in ancient Egypt, and as an eagle or vulture in ancient India.
 The Arabic name then appeared in the western world in the Alfonsine tables, which were drawn up between 1215 and 1270 by order of King Alfonso X. Medieval astrolabes of England and Western Europe used the names Wega and Alvaca, and depicted it and Altair as birds.

 Among the northern Polynesian people, Vega was known as whetu o te tau, the year star.
 For a period of history it marked the start of their new year when the ground would be prepared for planting.
 Eventually this function became denoted by the Pleiades.
+A Hawaiian name is Keho‘oea; in Native Hawaiian culture objects can have different names depending on their position in the sky, so it is also known as Kahō‘eoa, Kaho‘ea or Keoe.

 The Assyrians named this pole star Dayan-same, the "Judge of Heaven", while in Akkadian it was Tir-anna, "Life of Heaven".
 In Babylonian astronomy, Vega may have been one of the stars named Dilgan, "the Messenger of Light".
 To the ancient Greeks, the constellation Lyra was formed from the harp of Orpheus, with Vega as its handle.
 For the Roman Empire, the start of autumn was based upon the hour at which Vega set below the horizon.

 In Chinese, 織女 (Zhī Nǚ), meaning Weaving Girl (asterism), refers to an asterism consisting of Vega, ε Lyrae and ζ1 Lyrae.
 Consequently, the Chinese name for Vega is 織女一 (Zhī Nǚ yī, the First Star of Weaving Girl).
 In Chinese mythology, there is a love story of Qixi (七夕) in which Niulang (牛郎, Altair) and his two children (β Aquilae and γ Aquilae) are separated from their mother Zhinü (織女, lit. "weaver girl", Vega) who is on the far side of the river, the Milky Way.
 However, one day per year on the seventh day of the seventh month of the Chinese lunisolar calendar, magpies make a bridge so that Niulang and Zhinü can be together again for a brief encounter.
 The Japanese Tanabata festival, in which Vega is known as Orihime (織姫), is also based on this legend.

 In Zoroastrianism, Vega was sometimes associated with Vanant, a minor divinity whose name means "conqueror".

-The indigenous Boorong people of northwestern Victoria, Australia, named it as Neilloan, "the flying loan".
+The indigenous Boorong people of north-western Victoria, Australia, named it Neilloan, "the flying loan".

+In Hindu astronomy and astrology, Vega is represented by the nakshatra Abhijit(अभिजित).
 In the Srimad Bhagavatam, Shri Krishna tells Arjuna, that among the Nakshatras he is Abhijit, which remark indicates the auspiciousness of this Nakshatra.